markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 1.5.5 =
+- Add: Expert mode setting
+- Add: Activation and Deactivation of WordPress hooks to look for Footnotes (expert mode)
+- Add: WordPress hooks: 'the_title' and 'widget_title' (default: disabled) to search for Footnote short codes
+- Bugfix: Default value for the WordPress hook the_post to be disabled (adds Footnotes twice to the Reference container)
+- Bugfix: Activation, Deactivation and Uninstall hook class name
+- Bugfix: Add submenu pages only once for each ManFisher WordPress Plugin
+- Bugfix: Display the Reference container in the Footer correctly

 = 1.5.4 =
 - Add: Setting to enable an excerpt of the Footnotes mouse-over box text (default: disabled)